Eykthirnyr/BO6-Terminus-Solver/README.md

 3. **Line 3**: `(Y + Z) - X`
    - This formula adds **Y** and **Z** together, then subtracts **X**.

-Each result is displayed as the absolute value to ensure positive numbers.
+Each result is displayed as the absolute value to ensure positive numbers, as negatives cannot be input in the puzzle we're solving.

 ### Example Calculation